js-arias/phygeo/README.md

 There are two ways to install *PhyGeo*.
-If you are only interested in the command-line tool, just go to the Releases tab, select the last release, choose an executable for your system architecture, renamed at your will, and put it in your default `bin` directory.
+If you are only interested in the command-line tool, just go to the [Releases tab](https://github.com/js-arias/phygeo/releases), select the last release, choose an executable for your system architecture, renamed at your will, and put it in your default `bin` directory.
-If you want an up-to-date tool you require the [go tool](https://go.dev/dl/) and install it by running:
+If you want an up-to-date tool you require the [go tool](https://go.dev/dl/) and install the *PhyGeo* package by running:

 ```bash
 go install github.com/js-arias/phygeo@latest